 - There may be some nutrients transferred from the fruit into the water (even if it’s not overly substantial).

-- It will make you look like a super cool and sophisticated if you serve it in fancy pitchers at BBQs and dinner parties.
+- It will make you look super cool and sophisticated if you serve it in fancy pitchers at BBQs and dinner parties.

 How to Make Fruit Water